feathr-ai/feathr/docs/concepts/feathr-concepts-for-beginners.md

                                features=features)
 ```

-In the above code, we have a datasource that is an HDFS style source, indicating where we will get data from.
-We also define a few features on top of those source data, for example we can simply do renaming (`f_trip_distance` is a rename of `trip_distance`), pre-processing, etc.
+- In the above code, we have a datasource that is an HDFS style source, indicating where we will get data from.
+- We also define a few features on top of those source data, for example we can simply do renaming (`f_trip_distance` is a rename of `trip_distance`), pre-processing, etc.
+- we then "assemble" the features and sources into an `FeatureAnchor`, so that it can be built and registered later.
+Again, think `FeatureAnchor` as a "View"

 ## Motivation on Derived Feature